 - Motivate the community to come together

-- Target specific audiences instead of trying to reach everyone at once
+- Target specific audiences

-- Promote alternatives to drug abuse
+- Promote helpful resources and alternatives to substance use

 - Share the benefits of not using drugs